ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The use of these resources follows what is defined in {{I-D.ietf-ace-key-groupcomm}}, and only additions or modifications to that specification are defined in this document.

-Consistent with what is defined in {{I-D.ietf-ace-key-groupcomm}}, some error responses from the KDC can convey error-specific information according to the problem-details format specified in {{RFC9290}}.
+Consistent with what is defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, some error responses from the KDC can convey error-specific information according to the problem-details format specified in {{RFC9290}}.

 ## Joining a Security Group {#join}